ai6-abeokuta/HackAI-v1.0/README.md

 - push `develop` to remote (git push origin develop)
 - then, create pull request from `develop` to `master`

 ##### NOTE: No one should push to master, this is very important.
-Always create a pull request first and get it merged to master by your team lead
+Always create a pull request first and get it merged to master by your team lead.